connectrpc/connectrpc.com/docs/cors.md

 {"greeting": "Hello, Buf!"}
 ```

 All three exposed headers are necessary to support gRPC-Web.
+Content-Type does
+not need to be exposed explicitly, because it is a [CORS-safelisted response header](https://developer.mozilla.org/en-US/docs/Glossary/CORS-safelisted_response_header).

 > **Note:** If your application uses custom response headers, you must explicitly
 > expose them.